Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Particle scattering and transport

 It is noteworthy to point out another feature of the event shown in Fig.~\ref{Giacalone_Fig11}.
 There are intermittent dropouts in intensity during each of the two distinct events shown.
 These dropouts have been interpreted as resulting from the passage of alternatively filled and empty 'tubes' of particle flux by the spacecraft.
-The connection to the source, {\em i.e.,} the flare site, determines which field lines are populated with particles and which are not. [\ldots]
+The connection to the source, {\em i.e.,} the flare site, determines which field lines are populated with particles and which are not. [\ldots\ The dropouts suggest some braiding in the heliospheric magnetic field such that adjacent field lines can connect to different source regions on the Sun; see Fig.~HII:9.12.]

 These observations indicate that solar-energetic particles associated with impulsive solar flares undergo little cross-field transport, otherwise, these intermittent dropouts would not exist.
 This, of course, leads to the interesting puzzle of why galactic cosmic rays, or other types of energetic particles, do not exhibit such behavior.
 The answer is simply that the energetic particles in impulsive SEP events were relatively recently injected into the system and therefore have not had time to scatter sufficiently to become more spatially uniform.
 GCRs, however, have spent much more time in the Solar System (see Section~\ref{sec:gcrtransport}).
 Thus, impulsive SEP events reveal the early time behavior of a collection of energetic charged particles moving in the heliospheric magnetic field.''